-- A lack of white blood cells, which can cause reduced immunity to other diseases
+- A lack of white blood cells, which can reduce immunity to other diseases

-Side-effects of surgery include problems with calcium levels.
-While this is curable, it may involve intensive treatment, as your cat will need to be hospitalised for a period of time.
-Calcium supplementation may have to be continued at home, via a tablet.
-In addition, problems with infection or wound breakdown at the surgical site may also occur, although this is also rare.
+Side-effects of surgery, though rare, include problems with calcium levels.
+While this is curable, it may involve intensive treatment and hospitalisation.
+Calcium supplementation may have to be continued at home.
+Problems with infection or wound breakdown may also occur, although this is also very rare.

-More than 9 in 10 cats will respond well to the recommended treatment option, although it can’t always work well for everyone.
+More than 9 in 10 cats respond well to recommended treatment, although it won’t always work well for everyone.

 If medication isn’t working for your cat, it may just mean trying the alternative tablet.
-Any of the other management options discussed can be explored, even if the hormone levels haven’t been stabilised.
-If your cat is not responding to treatment for hyperthyroidism, they will require extra monitoring and your veterinary surgeon will discuss any additional risks that may be involved.
+Any of the other management options discussed can be explored, even if hormone levels haven’t been stabilised.
+If your cat is not responding to treatment for hyperthyroidism, they will require extra monitoring from your vet.

-The main reason the surgery may not be successful is due to both glands being affected.
-In rare cases, there may be abnormal thyroid tissue inside the chest.
-It is not normally possible to diagnose this before both thyroid glands have been removed.
+The main reason surgery may not be successful is due to both glands being affected.
+In rare cases, there may be abnormal thyroid tissue inside the chest, and it’s not normally possible to diagnose this before both glands have been removed.
 Abnormal thyroid tissue can be controlled by any of the other treatments quite successfully, or your cat can be referred for specialist surgery.

 Radioactive iodine is successful in more than 95% of cases.
 It will also target any part of the body that is producing thyroid hormones and can be used after surgery if required for ectopic thyroid tissue.
 Very occasionally, a second treatment will be required to get the full effect.